What is the best diet for autoimmune?

 Relax and stress less while eating.
 Chew your food.
 This helps increase the digestibility of your meal.

 I give them the tools, strategies and coaching to make this plan as simple as possible, so they can focus on adding in nutrient dense foods to help improve their energy and outlook.
-THEN (if necessary), we start to make some next-level moves to support longer term health.
+THEN (if necessary), we make some next-level moves to support longer term health.
 But we need to start somewhere and often times, this is it.

 Beyond anti-inflammatory ...

-Some clients require next-level nutrition plans to help them reduce symptoms of pain, digestive flares, brain fog and co-conditions like insulin resistance.
+Some clients require more therapeutic nutrition plans to help them reduce symptoms of pain, digestive flares, brain fog and co-conditions like insulin resistance.
 This is when I turn to Paleo and the Autoimmune Protocol (AIP).
-I’m lucky that I have special training in these protocols because I find my clients need additional support to successfully follow these approaches, ensuring they are combining their macros in the right way to maximize their results.

 The Paleo Diet For Autoimmune